NCEAS/metadig-engine/docs/developer-guide.md

 See https://github.com/NCEAS/metadig-checks for details on building and deploying metadig-checks.

+The metadig-engine suites and checks are required by metadig-engine at runtime.

 ### RabbitMQ

 RabbitMQ is an open source messge brokering system that can be used to queue assessment requests for metadig-engine.